blackheaven/blackheaven.github.io/content/2023-04-30_plutus_cohort4_l9.md

 Doing so gives you access to the other user's collateral.

 If we follows a complete example:
-* _User 1_ mints 100 stablecoins, which locks a collateral of 150 ADA (a threshold of 150%)
+* _User 1_ mints 100 stablecoins, which locks a collateral of 150 ADA (a threshold of 150%, as 1 USD = 1 ADA)
-* If the conversion rate drops, then there's an incentive to liquidate _User 1_ position
+* If the conversion rate drops (let's say 1 ADA = 0.90 USD), then there's an incentive to liquidate _User 1_ position
-* _User 2_ will then mint 100 stablecoins, at a lower price, and liquidates _User 1_ position, keeping the rewards
+* _User 2_ will then mint 100 stablecoins, at a lower price (135 ADA in the collateral, 100 stablecoins * 150% * 0.90 USD/ADA), and liquidates _User 1_ position, keeping the rewards (15 ADA), without affecting stablecoin's stability